 Provincial social assistance, commonly known as "welfare," is the income program of last resort.
-It provides financial assistance to individuals and families
+It provides financial assistance to individuals and families whose resources are inadequate to meet their needs and who have exhausted other avenues of support.
+Persons with disabilities are a substantial group; in 1995, an estimated 20 percent of welfare cases (approximately 332,000) were headed by a person with a disability.

 Each province and territory sets its own rules and regulations that govern eligibility, amount of basic assistance, type and amount of special assistance, enforcement policies and provisions governing appeals.
 Despite the differences, all jurisdictions have several features in common.
 Applicants must qualify on the basis of provincial definition.
 Provinces generally require that the disability be severe and prolonged and that the applicant with a disability be considered "unemployable" - i.e., unable to engage in remunerative employment.
 In addition, applicants must qualify for welfare on the basis of a needs test.
 The value of their liquid (i.e., cash, bonds) and fixed (i.e., house, car) assets must not exceed designated levels.
 Nor can their incomes exceed certain levels.
-In 1996 (the latest year for which national data are available), the maximum annual welfare incomes for single persons with disabilities ranged from a low of \$6,698 in the province of New Brunswick to a "high" of \$11,759 in Ontario.
-These figures represented 47 percent and 73 percent of the poverty line, respectively.
+In 1996 (the latest year for which national data are available), the maximum annual welfare incomes for single persons with disabilities ranged from a low of \$6,698 in the province of New Brunswick to a "high" of \$11,759 in Ontario.12 These figures represented 47 percent and 73 percent of the poverty line, respectively.13